microsoft-dx/ASP.NETCoreMVA/2.Introduction into ASP.NET Core/README.md

 - Go to the `Debug` tab --> Application properties--> Debug and change `Launch URL` to `http://localhost:8081`
     ![image](https://cloud.githubusercontent.com/assets/2546640/23097466/89975a26-f602-11e6-835f-ccf7fb6629d9.PNG)

 - Run the application and navigate to the root.
-It should show the hello world middleware running on port 8081.
+It should show the hello world running on port 8081.

 > **Note:** If the page does not load correctly, verify that the console application host is running and refresh the browser.